About Me

 Feb 2018 - Jul 2018 Computer Engineering Department - Institute of Education and Research (Insper), Sao Paulo, SP, Brazil.

-Software Design using Python
+Course: Software Design using Python

 Teaching Assistant